fragglet/ipxbox/HOWTO.md

 `ipxbox` by default just acts as a forwarding server between DOSbox clients, but it can be configured to bridge to a real network.

-First, a word of warning: the DOSBox IPX protocol is completely insecure.
+**First, a word of warning**: the DOSBox IPX protocol is completely insecure.
 There's no encryption or authentication supported.
-If all you're doing is playing some old DOS games maybe that's fine, but be aware that it's possible to piggyback Windows 9x filesharing on top of IPX, so there's a possibility that you might be making things available to the world that you don't intend.
-If you're looking to use this for anything more serious than just games, look into setting up proper VPN software.
+For this reason, by default ipxbox blocks the IPX ports associated with Windows filesharing.
+There's not a lot of damage you can do with the IPX protocol nowadays but there's still the possibility that if you use this on a public server, you might be exposing something on your network that you don't intend to.

 There are two ways to set things up: `ipxbox` can either create a TAP device (use `--enable_tap`) or use `libpcap` to connect to a real Ethernet device.